 “You are by far the most tight-lipped person I have ever met,” said Julia, drawing legs up on the porch and leaning her chin on her knees.

-“I value my privacy,” I responded as I munched some popcorn.
+“I value my privacy,” I responded through a mouthful of popcorn.

 “You went to the State Police academy?”
 I asked.

 “Now who’s being tight-lipped?”